fullstackatbrown/here/README.md

     id: string                          # unique assignment id
     courseID: string
     name: string                        # name of the assignment
-    mandatory: bool                     # whether or not this assignment is mandatory to complete
+    optional: bool                      # whether or not this assignment is optional
     maxScore: int                       # maximum points possible
     startDate: string                   # when the assignment is released
     endDate: string                     # when the assignment is due